 Photos: Jane O'Connor

 Sarah S. Kilborne is an author, performance artist and LGBTQ activist.
-She writes about LGBTQ issues for Slate, the Huffington Post, the Advocate and more.
-In 2013 she produced and co-starred in the music video for marriage equality, “Yes Sir, That’s My Baby,” She is also the founder of the Kiss for Equality campaign, which has more than 45,000 followers on Facebook and advocates for LGBTQ rights in the United States and abroad.
+She has written about LGBTQ issues for Slate, the Huffington Post, the Advocate and more.
+In 2013 she produced and co-starred in the music video for marriage equality, “Yes Sir, That’s My Baby,” which lead to the creation of The Lavender Blues.
+She is founder of the equal rights campaign Kiss for Equality (originally "The Supreme Kiss") which has more than 45,000 followers on Facebook and advocates for LGBTQ rights in the United States and abroad.
 For more regarding her books, music and performances, please visit www.sarahkilborne.com.